rohitkannan/qcqp-sp-ml/src/MPBNGCInterface/README.md

   doi = {10.1287/ijoc.2023.0424},
 }
 ```
+In particular, the function fasg_ in the script `Mpbngc.jl` is modified to return the stopping criterion `eps` used by MPBNGC.

-The remainder of this README file is reproduced from the original MPBNGCInterface README.
+**The remainder of this README file is reproduced from the original MPBNGCInterface README.**

 MPBNGCInterface.jl is a Julia module that interfaces